0x4447-office/0x4447_webpage_documentation/docs/products/Cloud/aws-marketplace/openvpn-server.md

 ---
-title: OpenVPN Server
+title: OpenVPN Server for AWS
 summary: OpenVPN Server with unlimited users.
 ---

-# OpenVPN Server
+# OpenVPN Server for AWS

 Our OpenVPN apliance is an OpenVPN server with no limits imposed by us.
 For example there isn't a limit on how many accounts or active connections you can have.
 The limits depends on the Instance type you select, and not on an arbitrary soft limits.